ohshitgorillas/EntropPy/README.md

 - **`exclusions.txt`** - Corrections blocked by exclusion rules (if any)
 - **`statistics.csv`** - Machine-readable statistics for analysis

-Reports are invaluable for understanding the generator's decisions and fine-tuning your configuration.
+Reports are invaluable for understanding EntropPy's decisions and fine-tuning your configuration.

 ---

 ## Configuration Options

-You can configure the generator via Command Line Arguments or a `config.json` file.
+You can configure EntropPy via Command Line Arguments or a `config.json` file.

 ### Command Line Arguments